Technology / Monday March 2, 2026

 1. Speed is not its thing – Unfortunately, the lower consumption translates into much lower speed.
 Chrome, Firefox, and Safari have much better performance, which probably pushes most users to disregard this otherwise great browser.

-2. Extremely poor reputation (for now) – The other big problem is Edge’s reputation.
-As the successor of Internet Explorer, it bears a lot of negatives in the eyes of the users.
+2. Poor reputation – The other big problem is Edge’s reputation.
+As the successor to Internet Explorer, it has many drawbacks in users’ eyes.
 And although Microsoft is investing heavily in changing this reputation, there is a long way to go until people stop making fun of Edge.

 Firefox

-Firefox is often the choice of those who refuse to bow down to Google and regard their privacy extremely high.
+Firefox is often the choice of those who refuse to bow down to Google and place a high value on their privacy.
 Plus, Firefox does have some pretty sweet advantages over its competitors.

 Pros